MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-monitor-guide.md

 Azure Resource Health keeps you informed about the current and historical health status of your Azure resources.
 Azure Resource Health alerts can notify you when these resources have a change in their health status.
 Creating Resource Health alerts programmatically allow for users to create and customize alerts in bulk.

-Resource health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md) Given the possibly large volume of information stored in the activity log, there is a separate user interface to make it easier to view and set up alerts on resource health notifications.
+Resource health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md).
+Given the possibly large volume of information stored in the activity log, there's a separate user interface to make it easier to view and set up alerts on resource health notifications.
 You can receive an alert when Azure resource sends resource health notifications to your Azure subscription.
 You can configure the alert based on:

 * The subscription affected.
-* The resource(s) type(s) affected.
+* The resource type(s) affected.
 * The resource group(s) affected.
-* The resource(s) affected.
+* The resources affected.
-* The event status(s) of the resource(s) affected.
+* The event status of the resources affected.
-* The resource(s) affected statuses.
+* The resources affected statuses.
-* The reason(s) type(s) of the resource(s) affected.
+* The reasons, and types of the resources affected.

 You also can configure who the alert should be sent to: